 - Used under the provisions of a contract or license agreement (agreements may differ from, and often take precedence over, what is allowed under copyright law) or

 - Used under the provision of Fair Use (U.S. Copyright Act, 17 U.S.C.
-Section 107), as outlined in the Classroom Guidelines or as determined using a case-by-case, four-factor analysis.
+Section 107) or as determined using a case-by-case, four-factor analysis.

-Instructor Responsibilities: Course reserve materials are routinely subject to controls that restrict access to registered students and their instructors.
+Instructor Responsibilities: Course reserve materials may be subject to restrictions based on copyright law.
 In some cases, materials may be made available after an assessment by the instructor that such a use is a fair use under copyright law.
-All such uses are based on the University of Minnesota Libraries' General Principles of Fair Use in Education and Policy on Fair Use of Copyrighted Works.
+All such uses are based on the University of Minnesota Libraries' general principles of fair use in education.

-When copyrighted works are used for reserves under the provisions of Fair Use (Section 107), instructors are responsible for:
+When copyrighted works are used for reserves under the provisions of fair use, instructors are responsible for:

 - Ensuring all materials used support course-related teaching, scholarship, or research.